hannes-marais/innovation-algebra/README.md

 ## Citing IA

 IA is powerful and can automate a lot.
 So I understand that there might be reluctance to mention the contribution of IA to your work, research, and/or creative content, so please feel free to not cite IA.
+If do you post about IA, please use #InnovationAlgebra so we can find it!

-However, I do appreciate feedback and success stories from the innovation trenches.
+I appreciate feedback and success stories from the innovation trenches.
 Reach out via Twitter [@HiDeeeps](https://twitter.com/HiDeeeps) or [LinkedIn](https://www.linkedin.com/in/hannesmarais/).

 Keep on innovating!
 Hannes MARAIS